FatFractal/fyi.upload/README.md

     });
     cleanUp();

-Now, we should note the `base64DecToArr` function is something we had to add in order to convert from a base64-encoded string to an `ArrayBuffer`.
-But that's really just a deficiency of JavaScript and PhoneGap; besides, if you read the image from file (as recommended) rather than memory, the `FileReader` API will easily give you an `ArrayBuffer`.
+The only other significant change was to switch to reading the image from the filesystem rather than receive it as a base64-encoded string, which is better practice anyway.